The busiest, most stressful — and most profitable — time of the year to be an eCommerce business owner is fast approaching.

 Strategy 3: Use Instagram story ads with CTAs

-Instagram Stories is a fairly new and underused sales channel.
+Instagram Stories is a relatively new and underused sales channel.
 But the opportunity is huge, with 400 million people using Instagram stories every single day.

 And if your targeting is good, it can yield great results.